Explore All Topics

 4. Review the descriptions in the section below to know which tax rate may apply to your capital gains.

 Looking for a capital gains tax calculator?
-When you file with H&R Block Premium, there’s a capital gains tax calculator built right in.
-Once you’ve added the information about your asset, you’ll see a results page that outlines your total gain or loss.
+When you file with H&R Block Premium, your capital gains calculation is built in and your gains are factored in to your overall taxes.
 Of course, you could also get help from our tax pros when you file.

 File with H&R Block to get your max refund

 Long-term capital gains apply to assets that you held for over one year and are taxed differently.
-The federal tax rate for your long-term capital gains depends on where your income falls in relation to three cut-off points.
+The federal tax rate for your long-term capital gains depends on where your taxable income falls in relation to three cut-off points, as outlined in the tables below.

-2023 long-term capital gains tax rates, by filing status
+2023 long-term capital gains tax rate by filing status

 Tax filing status0% tax rate15% tax rate20% tax rate